takshal/bfxss/README.md

-# kal-xss
+# bfxss
-this tool help you to find blind  cross site scripting.
+this tool help you to find fast blind  cross site scripting.

 description: i belive you can find blind cross site scripting vlnerablity in user-agent,host,Referer header. so i have created this go base cli tool to find blind cross site scripting vulnerablity